scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

 A system can be robust, or resilient, or both, or neither.
 Robustness and resilience can be in tension with each other.
-The more dynamic a software project is, measured as a function of the activity of the community and frequency of new commits, the more likely that it will be resilient, responding to new threat information.
+For example, the more churn a software project is, measured as a function of the activity of the community and frequency of new commits, the more likely that it will be resilient, responding to new threat information.
 But it is also likely to be less robust, as new code might introduce new software flaws.
+[Nagappan2005]_ and [Nagappan2007]_ find that relative code churn between dependent packages is a significant predictor of system defect.
 We refer to a system that is not robust is *fragile*, and a system that is not resilient is *brittle*.